Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "Eh, it was only for like four months out of the year.
 Rest of the time, Nightmare was nice and quiet.
 I used to- hey, she's done."

 Xiù had poked her head out of her room, wearing a towel and a blush.
-"Uh...hey, are my new clothes ready?"
+"Uh... hey, are my new clothes ready?"
 She asked.
 "I just realised how nasty these robes are..."

 "I'll go check."
 Julian told her, and trotted down the stairs.